PipesAndFiltersProject/ProcessorNode/README.md

 ## Documentation

-The project includes a doxyfile, a configuration file for [Doxygen](http://www.doxygen.nl).
+The project includes a `doxyfile.in`, a configuration file for [Doxygen](http://www.doxygen.nl).
 Using it you can create a more detailed developer documentation of the library.
-Command
+Document generation is integrated to CMake.
+After running cmake, create the docs:

 ```
-doxygen doxyfile
+make doc
 ```
-...creates a docs subdirectory and generates HTML documentation.
-You can change the doxyfile to create LaTeX, docbook, man pages or whatever if you prefer something else than HTML.
+or, if using Ninja: `ninja doc`.
+A `docs` subdirectory is created in the build directory.
+Generated HTML documentation can be found there.
+You can edit the doxyfile.in to create LaTeX, docbook, RTF, man pages or whatever if you prefer something else than HTML.

+Document generation requires that Doxygen is installed.
+If also GraphViz is installed, generated documentation will include class and dependency diagrams.

 ## Who do I talk to? ##